How to leave New York residency [Guide + FAQ]

 Nonresidents must file a New York state tax return if they receive income from New York sources during the tax year.

-This is necessary if you have New York-sourced income and your New York adjusted gross income exceeds your New York standard deduction, or if you wish to claim a refund for New York taxes withheld.
-Additionally, claiming nonresident status requires caution if maintaining a second home in New York.
+A NY state tax return is necessary if you have New York-sourced income and your New York adjusted gross income exceeds your New York standard deduction, or if you wish to claim a refund of New York taxes withheld.
+Additionally, claiming nonresident status requires caution if you maintain a second home in New York.

 Can you leave residency and come back?